 A SaaS brand management app you subscribe to

 Paid apps for managing assets are available.
-These tend to be enterprise-oriented DAMs and brand management systems like Smartsheet’s Brandfolder.
+These tend to be enterprise-oriented DAMs and brand management systems, such as Smartsheet’s Brandfolder.

 This type of app goes far beyond essential marketing asset management.